peaceiris/fromxt.github.io/content/post/deploying_a_Hugo_blog_with_github_actions.md

 ### (3) Create your workflow

-Add your workflow setting YAML file `.github/workflows/main.yml` and push to the 'source' branch.
+Add your workflow setting YAML file `.github/workflows/main.yml` and push to the `source` branch.
+We can refer to the following project, and make some modifications.
 #### ⭐️ Repository type - Project

 An example workflow for Hugo.